CynicDog/TheJavaBook/README.md

  Journey to Java competency .. 👨🏻‍💻

- Basics of Java implemented on Google Colaboratory.
+ Basics of Java concepts run on Google Colaboratory.

  Strongly recommended to read in Google Colaboratory for better readability :)